fat-tire/resolve/README.md

 Both Podman and Docker are available in most Linux distributions and can be installed easily.
 On Debian-derived Linux such as Ubuntu, Mint, and PopOS, this is accomplished via [apt](https://en.wikipedia.org/wiki/APT_(software)).

-## I can't decide... can we make BOTH work?
+## Can't both Docker AND Podman work?

-Sure.
+Sure, why not.
 If you have Podman running and prefer that, great.
 Or use Docker.
 Whatever.

 So here's the plan on building the image-- we'll start with the official CentOS 8 Stream, then update the packages and add some dependencies needed for DaVinci Resolve.
 Y'know, drivers and libraries and stuff.
 Then install DaVinci Resolve from the official zip file you can get from the website.
 Then create a user called "resolve" in the CentOS container.
 That's the user who will run resolve in CentOS.